-Complete the Proposal Cover Form (Addendum I).
-This form must be completed, signed in blue ink and will serve as the first page/cover of the agency's proposal.
+This must be the first page of the proposal.
+The Proposal Cover Statement with original signatures of the bidder's Board of Directors' President and Executive Director must be attached to the original proposal and must precede the narrative.
+Complete the Proposal Cover Form.
 Officials authorized to bind the entity must sign.
 Do not place anything in front of this page.